word-fish/wordfish-plugins/README.md

         }

-For all of the above, the functions in functions.py and the config.json, don't worry about remembering all this, we give you a starter template to fill in.
+For all of the above, if you don't have a component defined for your plugin, just have the function print something silly.
+And don't worry about remembering all this, you can use the provided [template](template) folder to get you started.